intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started.md

 - _Red_ represents energy consumption (`enjoy`) and is always shown in the bottom tier.
 - _Black_ in the bottom tier shows a net excess (of `harvest` energy, compared to `store.in` and `enjoy` energy volumes), resulting in feed-in flows to the grid (`grid.in`).
 - _Blue_ in the bottom tier shows battery *charge* (`store.in`) typically from excess `harvest` energy.

+# Devices API
+---

+The `/devices` path is for device controllers (e.g. Bus Bar Controller) and gateways (e.g. EHub Gateway) to accumulate and periodically send data from multiple monitored devices installed at a site.

 ---